-So you want to know how to share a video on LinkedIn to your company page?
+So you want to know how to share a LinkedIn video on your company page or LinkedIn profile?

 Native videos, uploaded directly to a platform, have been shown to outperform videos shared as links on various social networks, and recently LinkedIn started letting users upload videos directly to pages and personal profiles.